Our thanks to The Town Talk for permission to publish this article written by Melinda Martinez, who also supplied photos.

 Alexandria Town Talk

 “When I do this and speak to people — young people like yourselves, it’s up to you.
-It’s up to you to carry on after I’m gone,” child Holocaust survivor Jeannine Burk told Louisiana College students.
+It’s up to you to carry on after I’m gone,” child Holocaust survivor Jeannine Burk told Louisiana Christian University students.

 Burk, 80, of New Orleans, was the guest speaker for “Lost Innocence: Children of the Holocaust,” a remembrance event presented by the LC Departments of History and Music on Tuesday, Feb.
 4, 2020.